Tmitchy/LetsDefend-Monitoring-Alert/README.md

 #### Relations

-As shown in the images below, the relations provided URLs that the malicious file is connected to.
-Therefore, when the file is executed by the host, it directs the host to these links. **URL:** `https://filetransfer.io/data-package/UR2whuBv/download`, `	https://filetransfer.io/`
+As shown in the images below, the relations provided URLs associated with the malicious file.
+Therefore, when the host executes the file, it directs the host to these links. **URL:** `https://filetransfer.io/data-package/UR2whuBv/download`, `	https://filetransfer.io/`.<br>

+It equally provides access to a few domains and connected IP addresses associated with the file, as seen in the image below.

+#### Details

 <img width="920" height="428" alt="image" src="https://github.com/user-attachments/assets/8bf4031c-c970-4506-934d-58483480436c" /><br>
 *Fig 10*